 Academic Advisor for Traditional Eastern Arts, Early Childhood Education, Visual Arts, Music, Performance, and Undeclared students

 BA, History and Education, University of Colorado Boulder

 MS, Educational Media Design and Technology, Full Sail University

 A native to Boulder, Seann comes to Naropa and higher education after spending nine years working in a public high school setting.
-He taught history, philosophy, religion and social studies, and created a student leadership curriculum focused on self-awareness and personal actualization.
+He taught history, philosophy, religion, and social studies, and created a student leadership curriculum focused on self-awareness and personal actualization.
 He is trained in Compassionate Communication through the Center for Nonviolent Communication and carries a passion for service learning guided by the Bodhisattva’s vow.
 Seann is a futuristic thinker who relates the world of contemplative education and scientific advances in technology to the development of a more alive, awakened, and compassionate human consciousness.

-Academic Advisor for Contemplative Psychology and undeclared students
+Academic Advisor for Contemplative Psychology and Peace Studies

 BA, English Language and Literature, University of Maryland